 From the photo-identification data, the cumulative number of adult individuals identified for the first time from fishing vessels per year increased from 19 to 115 for regular killer whales, and from 5 to 37 for Type-D killer whales, between 2003 and 2015 (Figure 1b).
 This number levelled off past 2015 for both forms.

-From longliners, the rate of photographs (ratio of the number of individuals identified vs the number of photographs taken) varied from 0.005 in 2018 to 0.26 in 2004 for regular killer whales, and from 0 in 2004, 2006 and 2007 to 0.007 in 2014 for Type-D killer whales (Figure 2).
+The number of individuals identified depredating for every 100 photographs taken varied from 0.5 in 2018 to 26 in 2004 for regular killer whales, and from 0 in 2004, 2006 and 2007 to 0.7 in 2014 for Type-D killer whales (Figure 2).

 Table 1.
 Summary of the killer whale photo-identification data collected annually at Crozet between 2003 and 2018, and processed for the study, with: for each platform (fishing vessels or the Possession island shore), the total number of photographs taken; and, for each killer whale form (regular or Type-D) in each platform, the number of encounters during which photographs were taken, and the number of individuals identified as adults (≥ 10 years old) or as juveniles (> 2 and < 10 years old).